Gwennid/africa-wgs-descriptive/data-generation/readme.md

 We used vcftools `--missing-site` to calculate missingness per site and vcftools `--hardy` to test for Hardy Weinberg equilibrium (HWE).
 We then changed the filter field in the VCF for: sites with a 'N' in the reference genome (to FAIL1_N); sites with more than 10% missingness (to FAIL2_M); and sites heterozygous in all samples (to FAIL3_H) - using bash and awk commands.
 HWE-filtering at population-level is hindered by the small sample sizes.
 Finally, we modified the VCF header to include information about the new filter flags we introduced.

-# End of processing chromosome X
+# Processing chromosome X only

 For the start of the processing, see steps A1 to A9.
 The X chromosome is processed together with the autosomes up to (but excluding) the variant calling step.
 The input to step X1 is a triple-mask-BQSRed, dedup, and realigned BAM.